 In the following year, the Senate was involved in two actions affecting the Byrd rule.
 First, the Senate adopted S.Res.
 509 by voice vote on October 16, 1986.
 The measure, offered by Senator Alan Simpson and others, modified S.Res.
-286 in a technical fashion.
+286 to clarify that its provisions were intended to apply also to an amendment between the chambers.
 Second, the Omnibus Budget Reconciliation Act of 1986 was enacted into law, as P.L.
 99-509, on October 21, 1986.
 Section 7006 of the law made several minor changes in the Byrd rule and extended its expiration date by one year-until January 2, 1988.